clarissa-gunawan/vercel-basic-service-example/instructions.md

 ## Setup the project

+### Bootstrap next.js application
-From outside your folder
+From outside your folder bootstrap next.js application.
+It includes using App Router, Tailwind CSS and Typescript
 ```
 npx create-next-app@latest <application-name> --app -ts --tailwind
 ```

-Convert npm --> pnpm for ultra-dast and space-efficient packaging.
+### Convert npm --> pnpm
+For ultra-dast and space-efficient packaging.
 Uses a shared store and symlinks.
 Ideal for monorepos and CI/CD

 Install if not available globally - usefull to run `pnpm dev` from the terminal
 ```
 npm install -g pnpm
 ```

+### Clean other package managers and install dependencies
 ```
 rm -rf node_modules package-lock.json yarn.lock pnpm-lock.yaml bun.lockb
 pnpm install
 ```

-Run using pnpm and open to [http://localhost:3000](http://localhost:3000)
+### Run using pnpm and open to [http://localhost:3000](http://localhost:3000)
 ```
 pnpm dev
 ```